iotaledger/iota/docs/examples/move/nft_marketplace/README.md

     --function default
 ```

+After publishing, export the following variables:

+- `KIOSK_ID`: The ID of installed Kiosk object.
+- `KIOSK_CAP_ID`: The ID if the installed Kiosk's onwer cap

 ### 3. Publish `nft_marketplace` package

 #### 3.1(Optional) Publish Kiosk rules modules if these are not present in the network you are using